kirithic-0/KavachPay-/README.md

 </details>

 It is a Wednesday morning in July.
-Karan taps **Start My Day** on KavachPay at 9:15 AM and heads out for his shift in Dharavi.
+Karan heads out for his shift in Dharavi.
 By 1:30 PM, heavy rain begins battering the zone.
 Orders dry up, roads flood, and Karan pulls over.
 He has earned ₹610 so far — less than half of what a normal Wednesday brings him.

 Here is what happens next.

 ```mermaid
 graph TD
     classDef user fill:#0f172a,stroke:#1e40af,stroke-width:2px,color:#fff;